lorispuchol/rainfall/README.md

 ```

 #### Goal
-Find a way to read the `.pass` file with the `levelX` user account of the next level (X = number of the next level).
-This `.pass` file is located at the home directory of each (level0 excluded) user: `/home/user/levelX/.pass`.
+Find a way to read the `.pass` file of the `levelX` user (X = number of the next level). `.pass` located at the home `/home/user/levelX/.pass`.

+Exploit vulnerabilities in the binary of the current level to gain access to the next level.
+Binary are owned by the next user and have the `s` permission exection (set uid of owner for execution).

 ## Display kernel protection informations:
 ```bash